rangle/webpack-workshop-part-two/slides/src/content/3-multi-environment.md

 ### For development

 `eval`
-- Each module is executed with `eval()` and `//@ sourceURL`.
-This is very fast.
-The main disadvantage is that it doesn't display line numbers correctly since it gets mapped to transpiled code instead of the original code.
+- Very fast.
+Doesn't display line numbers correctly (mapped to transpiled code instead of original code).

 `inline-source-map`
-- A SourceMap is added as DataUrl to the bundle.
+- SourceMap added as DataUrl to the bundle (makes it much larger).
+Slow

 `eval-source-map`
-- Each module is executed with `eval()` and a SourceMap is added as DataUrl to the `eval()`.
-Initially it is slow, but it provides fast rebuild speed and yields real files.
+- Initially slow, fast rebuild speed.
+Larger bundles (uses DataUrl).
 Line numbers are correctly mapped since it gets mapped to the original code.

 `cheap-module-eval-source-map`
-- Like `eval-source-map`, each module is executed with `eval()` and a SourceMap is added as DataUrl to the `eval()`.
-It is "cheap" because it doesn't have column mappings, it only maps line numbers.
+- Like `eval-source-map`, but faster and smaller because it doesn't have column mappings, it only maps line numbers.

 ---